-The Insulspan Structural Insulating Panel System, described in Sections 2.0 through 7.0 of the evaluation report ESR-1925, complies with CRC Sections R301 and R316, provided the design and installation are in accordance with the 2018 International Residential Code® (IRC) provisions noted in the evaluation report ESR-1295.
+The Insulspan Structural Insulating Panel System, described in Sections 2.0 through 7.0 of the evaluation report ESR-1925, complies with CRC Sections R301 and R316, provided the design and installation are in accordance with the 2018 International Residential Code[®] (IRC) provisions noted in the evaluation report ESR-1295.

-This evaluation report supplement expires concurrently with the evaluation report ESR-1295, reissued February 2021.
+This evaluation report supplement expires concurrently with the evaluation report ESR-1295, reissued February 2021 and revised November 2021.